austinthaldorfhuelsbeck/react-album-app/README.md

 * If no user is selected, the right side should display "Please click on a user name to the left"
 * List of albums should include the album id and the album title

-Note: When running the tests, you might see messages like Warning: An update to %s inside a test was not wrapped in act(...).
-These can be ignored and will go away once the test is passing.

 ## Success Criteria:

 ### Functionality: